Whimsy Stick

 • Daily structured sessions for impulse control or drive work

-• High-drive dog or dog over 30 lbs where homemade won’t hold
+• High-drive dog or dog over 30 lbs where homemade will not hold

-• Working breeds: GSDs, Malinois, herding breeds, bully breeds
+• Working breeds: GSDs, Malinois, working herding breeds, bully breeds

-• You’ve confirmed flirt pole play works and want it to last
+• You have confirmed flirt pole play works and want it to last

 Keep the lure low: ground movement only